 Mr Gaal then went back to the seller, presenting her the fraudulent email.

-She agreed to transfer an extra $500 to assure Mr Gaal of the legitimacy of the transaction, on the condition that he would transfer it straight back to her.
+She agreed to transfer an extra $500 to get the transaction through, on the condition that he would send it straight back to her.

 Once he received another (fake) screenshot of the $500 transfer, that's what he did.